Harriet Drake MSc COSRT (accred) UKCP (Reframe Counselling)

 Training, qualifications & experience

 I worked as a health psychologist at Guy’s hospital before training at The Tavistock Centre for Couple Relationships in individual and couple psychodynamic therapy.
 I have an MSc in psychosexual therapy and a diploma in supervision from the Society of Analytical Psychology.
-I work at TCCR as a clinician and trainer where I was previously the lead trainer and supervisor in their Couple Therapy for Depression Training for therapists working in Improving Access to Psychological Therapies services in the NHS.
+I work at TCCR as a supervisor and trainer where I was previously the lead trainer and supervisor in their Couple Therapy for Depression Training for therapists working in Improving Access to Psychological Therapies services in the NHS.
 I supervise practitioners, supervisors, and trainers in this particular model.

 My publications include co-authorship of the book “Couple Therapy for Depression: a clinician’s guide to integrative practice” Hewison, Clulow and Drake (2014) OUP.